mpv-player/mpv/DOCS/man/en/ao.rst

         string uses a local connection, "localhost" uses network transfer (most likely not what you want).

+    ``buffer=<1-2000|native>``
+        Set the audio buffer size in milliseconds.
+A higher value buffers more data, and has a lower probability of buffer underruns.
+A smaller value makes the audio stream react faster, e.g. to playback speed changes.
+Default: 1000.

 ``portaudio``
     PortAudio audio output driver.
 This works on all platforms, and has extensive MS Windows support.